-Adverse reaction information for ARTHROTEC is derived from Phase III multinational controlled clinical trials in over 2,000 patients receiving ARTHROTEC 50 or ARTHROTEC 75, as well as from blinded, controlled trials of Voltaren® Delayed-Release tablets (diclofenac) and Cytotec® tablets (misoprostol).
+Adverse reaction information for ARTHROTEC is derived from Phase III multinational controlled clinical trials in over 2,000 patients receiving ARTHROTEC 50 or ARTHROTEC 75, as well as from blinded, controlled trials of diclofenac delayed-release tablets and misoprostol tablets.

 GI disorders had the highest reported incidence of adverse events for patients receiving ARTHROTEC.
 These events were generally minor, but led to discontinuation of therapy in 9% of patients on ARTHROTEC and 5% of patients on diclofenac.
-For GI ulcer rates, see Clinical Studies—Upper gastrointestinal safety.
+For GI ulcer rates, [see Clinical Studies].